Best Tweaks & Optimizations to Improve WHMCS Billing

 Billing Extension automatically solves the problem by updating tax to 2.53 € and deducting 0.0044 € as a "full cent" (0.01 €) from invoice amount.
 This way you're not breaking any rule.

-In some countries invoice sequential numbering is required to start from 1 for a new year.
-This extends also to credit notes.
-Unless you want to make it manually every 31st of December at 00:00 o'clock, continue reading.
+In some countries you are required to "start over" from 1 at the beginning of each new year.
+Unless you want to reset invoice number manually on January 1st at 00:00 o'clock, continue reading.

-Be aware of the fact that it is highly recommended to run WHMCS Daily Cron Job at 00:00am.
-If you don't do that and run cron at say 03:00pm, invoices issued from 00:00am to 02:59pm still use the numbering of the previous year.
+For older versions, requirements are more restrictive.
+You must run WHMCS Daily Cron Job at 00:00am.
+If you don't do that and your cron runs at say 03:00pm, invoices issued from 00:00am to 02:59pm will still go with the numbering of the previous year.